Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/cli.md

 let you know which events you're tracking, and which aren't instrumented yet.

 Include `-u` to update your company's tracking plan in Amplitude Data and share the latest analytics implementation status with your team.
-Your teammates can tell when events were first implemented, the last time they've been detected in the source code, and where exactly in the code they are tracked.
+Your teammates can tell when events were first implemented, the last time they've been detected in the source code, and where exactly in the code they're tracked.

 If you're integrating Ampli into CI, there are typically two pipelines you'll want to run `ampli status` in: